 Make control easy.

 The customer dashboard is designed to create a self-improving loop in the product experience.
-Customer engagement—rating foods, tracking deliveries, customizing grocery lists, and shopping by recipes—directly supports the system optimizing the week’s food.
+Customer engagement—rating foods, tracking deliveries, customizing grocery lists, and shopping by recipes—directly supports the AI optimizing the week’s food.
 This balance of service and control ultimately leads to a delightfully personalized healthy habit.

 We’re creating a new category in the direct-to-consumer space by bridging the gap between the broken in-store and online grocery experience, with an added emphasis on personalization.